sohailk007/Gemini-Docs-Chatbot/READEME.md

 How to Run

 Launch the app with streamlit run app.py.
-Use the sidebar to select a PDF, upload new PDFs, generate quizzes, or manage chats.
+Use the sidebar to select a PDF, upload new PDFs (e.g., "Md Sohail Ali_CV.pdf"), generate quizzes, or manage chats.
 View PDFs in the left column, interact with quizzes or chat in the right column, and track progress at the bottom.

 Features Implemented
 Must-Have Features

-Source Selector: Dropdown in the sidebar to select "All PDFs" or a specific PDF.
-Pre-seeded with NCERT Physics PDFs; supports user uploads.
+Source Selector: Dropdown to select "All PDFs" or a specific PDF (e.g., "NCERT Physics Ch1.pdf").
+Pre-seeded with NCERT PDFs; supports uploads up to 200MB.
-PDF Viewer: Displays the selected PDF in an iframe (local files only; URLs need local download for viewing).
+PDF Viewer: Displays selected PDF in an iframe, handling both local files and URLs.
-Quiz Generator Engine: Generates MCQs, SAQs, and LAQs using Gemini (mocked as fallback).
+Quiz Generator Engine: Generates 1 MCQ, 1 SAQ, and 1 LAQ using Gemini (mock fallback).
 Users can answer, submit, and view explanations with citations.
-Progress Tracking: Dashboard shows quiz attempts, scores, strengths, and weaknesses, with detailed results.
+Progress Tracking: Dashboard shows attempts, scores, strengths, weaknesses, and detailed results.

 Nice-to-Have Features

-Chat UI: ChatGPT-inspired interface with a sidebar for chat history, new chat creation, and a main chat window.
-Responsive via Streamlit's layout="wide".
+Chat UI: ChatGPT-inspired with sidebar for chat history, new chat creation, and main chat window.
+Responsive via Streamlit's wide layout.
-RAG Answers with Citations: Enhanced the original RAG to include page numbers and snippets (e.g., "According to NCERT Physics Ch1.pdf, p.
+RAG Answers with Citations: Includes page numbers and snippets (e.g., "According to NCERT Physics Ch1.pdf, p.
 23: ...").
-YouTube Video Recommender: Not implemented due to time constraints and lack of a reliable API for video search.
+YouTube Video Recommender: Not implemented due to time constraints.

 What's Missing

-PDF Viewer for URLs: The viewer works for uploaded PDFs but not for seeded URLs due to Streamlit's iframe limitations.
-Users must download NCERT PDFs locally.
+PDF Viewer for Some URLs: URLs may fail due to CORS or network issues; users may need to download and upload PDFs.
-Dynamic Quiz Generation: Relies on Gemini, with a mock fallback if the API fails.
-A more robust quiz generator could be added.
+Dynamic Quiz Generation: Relies on Gemini with a mock fallback.
+Could be enhanced with more robust generation.
-YouTube Video Recommender: Skipped due to complexity and time constraints.
+YouTube Video Recommender: Skipped due to complexity and lack of a client-side API.
-Advanced Progress Tracking: The dashboard is basic; could include topic-wise analytics or visualizations.
+Advanced Progress Tracking: Basic dashboard; could include charts or topic-wise analytics.

 Development Process

-Tech Stack: Streamlit, PyPDF2, LangChain, FAISS, HuggingFace embeddings, Google Gemini API.
+Tech Stack: Streamlit, PyPDF2, LangChain, FAISS, HuggingFace embeddings, Google Gemini API, requests.
-LLM Usage: Used Grok to enhance the original code, structure quiz generation prompts, and debug Streamlit layouts.
-Also used for generating mock quiz data.
+LLM Usage: Used Grok to fix the meta tensor error, enhance quiz prompts, and debug PDF viewer and Streamlit layout.
 Tradeoffs:
-Kept Streamlit for rapid development, sacrificing some UI flexibility compared to React.
+Kept Streamlit for rapid development, limiting UI flexibility compared to React.
-Used iframe for PDF viewing due to lack of a robust Streamlit PDF viewer component.
+Used iframe for PDF viewing; URL-based PDFs require downloading due to Streamlit limitations.
-Mocked quiz generation as a fallback to handle potential Gemini API issues.
+Mocked quiz generation as a fallback for API reliability.
-Skipped YouTube recommender to focus on core features within the deadline.
+Skipped YouTube recommender to meet deadline.

-Commits: Structured to show progress from adapting the original code to adding quiz, viewer, and progress features.
+Commits: Structured to show progress from error fixing to feature implementation.

 Live URL